Cinema of Egypt: Musicals

+Golden Age: 1940s–1960s

-The 1940s, 1950s and the 1960s are generally considered the golden age of Egyptian cinema.
+The 1940s, 1950s and the 1960s are generally considered the Golden Age of Egyptian cinema.
 In the 1950s, Egypt's cinema industry was the world's third largest.
 As in the West, films responded to the popular imagination, with most falling into predictable genres (happy endings being the norm), and many actors making careers out of playing strongly typed parts.
 In the words of one critic, "If an Egyptian film intended for popular audiences lacked any of these prerequisites, it constituted a betrayal of the unwritten contract with the spectator, the results of which would manifest themselves in the box office."

 In 1940, the entrepreneur and translator Anis Ebeid established "Anis Ebeid Films", as the first subtitling company in Egypt and the rest of the Middle East, bringing hundreds of American and World movies to Egypt.
 Later he entered the movie distribution business too.
+Egyptian cinema flourished in the 1940s, with the number of films produced increased to 16 films in the 1944–45 season.
+This was due to the entry of investments after World War II into the film industry, and greater purchasing power of citizens.
+From 1945 to 1951, production increased to 50 films per year.
+By 1949, there were 244 cinemas and five studios with 11 shooting areas.

+Egyptian films played an important role in linking Arab society and marketing Egyptian culture.
+More than any other method, it spread the Egyptian dialect.
+This status was affected by the waves that occurred in Arab relations, sometimes strengthening and sometimes weakening them, which led to an ebb and flow in the distribution of Egyptian film in Arab countries.
+A boycott of Egyptian films occurred at intermittent periods in the 1950s due to political tensions between Arab states in the Arab Cold War.

+In 1944, the Al-Ahram Studio was established in the Giza district of Cairo, and became one of the most prestigious film (and later TV) production studios in the Middle East, in competition with Studio Misr.
+In the 1950s, Egypt ranked third in the world in number of films produced.
+In 1950, Studio Misr produced the film Baba Aris, the first Egyptian film entirely in natural color, starring Naima Akef, Fouad Shafik, Camelia, and Shoukry Sarhan.